Susan Duncan

-Susan Elizabeth Duncan (born 1951) is an Australian author, a former journalist and former editor of The Australian Women's Weekly and New Idea.
+Susan Elizabeth Duncan (1951 – 30 November 2024) was an Australian author, journalist and editor of The Australian Women's Weekly and New Idea.

-Personal life
+Life and career

 After being diagnosed with breast cancer in 1999, Duncan had a mastectomy and chemotherapy.
-A cancer survivor, she is an active supporter of breast cancer awareness.
+A cancer survivor, she was an active supporter of breast cancer awareness.

-She has been married twice.
+Duncan was married twice.
 Her first husband died from a brain tumour.
-Duncan lives in New South Wales with her current husband, Bob.
-They have homes at Pittwater and the mid-north coast of NSW.
+Duncan lived in New South Wales with her second husband, Bob.
+They had homes at Pittwater and the mid-north coast of New South Wales.
 The Pittwater home, on Lovett Bay, is called Tarrangaua and was built for poet Dorothea Mackellar in 1925.

+Duncan died on 30 November 2024, shortly before publication of her latest novel, Finding Joy in Oyster Bay.